Wray Valley Trail

 The 11km, mainly traffic free, route links Bovey Tracey to Moretonhampstead.
 It follows the line of the old railway, which was closed to passengers in 1959, taking you through the National Trust Parke Estate and past the picturesque villlage of Lustleigh.

 The trail has been several years in the making and has involved major works including 2 new bridges across the A382.
 Devon County Council has worked with local landowners and Dartmoor National Park to ensure the trail will benefit everyone.

 From Moretonhampstead, the best place to start the trail is from Court Street Car Park in town (TQ13 8LG).
-Follow the road from the car park into town and turn right down Pound Street and then left into Pound Lane.
-The off road section of the trail is on the left after a few hundred metres.
+Follow the road from the car park into town and turn right down Pound Street and then left (signposted) into Pound Lane.
+The off road section of the trail is on the left a few hundred metres down the hill.

 From Bovey Tracey the best place to start the trail is at Station Road Car Park (TQ13 9SB) on the main route into Bovey.
-From the car park cross over the road into Mill Marsh Park, follow the path keeping the river to your right, go under the road bridge into Parke and follow the old railway line.
+From the car park cross over the road into Mill Marsh Park, following the path and keeping the river to your right, go under the road bridge into Parke and follow the old railway line on your right.